 Since 1992, the Company has authorized approximately 20.7 million shares of common stock for issuance pursuant to the Prior Plans, several Employment Commencement Nonstatutory Stock Option Agreements and the 2011 Plan, (collectively, the Option Plans).
 The Option Plans provide for the grant of stock options, restricted stock awards, restricted stock unit awards, and stock bonuses to officers, directors, employees, and consultants of the Company.
 Currently, all new grants of stock options are made from the 2011 Plan or through Employment Commencement Nonstatutory Stock Option Agreements.
-As of December 31, 2011, of the 20.7 million shares originally reserved for issuance under the Option Plans, 3.5 million of these shares were originally reserved for issuance pursuant to the terms of the Prior Plans and would currently be available for issuance but for the Company's determination not to make further grants under these plans; 7.8 million were issued upon exercise of stock options previously granted or pursuant to restricted stock or stock bonus awards; 5.4 million were subject to outstanding options and restricted stock units; and 4.0 million remained available for future grant under the 2011 Plan.
-Share awards made under the 2011 Plan that are later cancelled due to forfeiture or expiration return to the pool available for future grants.
+As of December 31, 2012, of the 20.7 million shares originally reserved for issuance under the Option Plans, 3.9 million of these shares were originally reserved for issuance pursuant to the terms of the Prior Plans and would currently be available for issuance but for the Company's determination not to make further grants under these plans; 8.0 million were issued upon exercise of stock options previously granted or pursuant to restricted stock or stock bonus awards; 6.2 million were subject to outstanding options; and 2.6 million remained available for future grant under the 2011 Plan.
+Share awards made under the 2011 Plan that are subsequently cancelled due to forfeiture or expiration are returned to the share pool available for future grants.

-The Company issues new shares upon the exercise of stock options, the issuance of stock bonus awards and vesting of restricted stock units.
+The Company issues new shares upon the exercise of stock options, the issuance of stock bonus awards and vesting of restricted stock units, and has 8.7 million shares of common stock reserved for such issuance as of December 31, 2012.

 Vesting Provisions of Share-Based Compensation.
 Stock options granted under the Option Plans have terms from seven to ten years from the date of grant, and generally vest over a three to four-year period.
 Restricted stock units granted under the Option Plans generally have vesting periods of three years.
 However, certain retirement provisions in the 2003 Option Plan provide that employees who are age 55 or older, and have five or more years of service with the Company, will be entitled to accelerated vesting of all of the unvested stock option awards upon retirement from the Company.
 In these cases, share-based compensation expense may be recognized over a shorter period of time, and in some cases the entire share-based compensation expense may be recognized upon grant of the share-based compensation award.
 The maximum contractual term for all options granted from the 2011 Plan is ten years.

 Share-Based Compensation.
-The compensation cost that has been included in the statement of operations for all share-based compensation arrangements was as follows (in thousands):
+The compensation cost that has been included in the statement of comprehensive income (loss) for all share-based compensation arrangements was as follows (in thousands):

-Year Years Ended December 31, 2011 2010 2009 General and administrative expense \$1,760 \$1,573 \$3,193 Research and development expense 1,158 1,560 2,346 Share-based compensation expense \$2,918 \$3,133 \$5,539
+Year Years Ended December 31, 2012 2011 2010 General and administrative expense \$2,746 \$1,760 \$1,573 Research and development expense 2,733 1,158 1,560 Share-based compensation expense \$5,479 \$2,918 \$3,133